shiribramson/denyWizard/README.md

 # Deny Wizard
-Transaction Denial Process - Click on the last cube to see the animation.
+Fully responsive transaction denial process - click on the last cube to see the animation.